Focus On Water

 A Brief Overview

-The goal of the Water Quality Divisions are to protect the surface and groundwater resources in Nebraska.
+The goal of the Water Quality Programs is to protect surface and groundwater resources in Nebraska.

 Nebraska has some of the best water resources in the nation and the world.
 Groundwater (located beneath the state’s surface in porous regions known as aquifers) could cover the state with nearly 40 feet of water if it were all pumped to the surface.
 Because groundwater is so plentiful and reliable, 85% of the state’s population uses groundwater as drinking water.